gh-productivity-workshops/PetSpotR/workshop/README.md

     - Add `public string Location { get; set; }`.
 Copilot may start helping you at some point, but if not, don't worry!
     - Add a new line after line 25 (`Images = new();`).
 Copilot will almost certainly fill in what we need (`Location = "";`), so hit Tab to accept.

-- Let's debug again to see the changes!
+- Debug using GitHub Copilot - you'll see the changes!
   - Save the files you've edited.
   - Use Run and Debug to debug the application again.
   - You'll see the new field.